sharetribe/flex-docs/src/docs/cookbook-payments/enable-payment-intents-in-ftw/index.md

 `StripePaymentAddress` sub-component.

 > Note: if the page is reloaded after successful call to
-> `stripe.handleCardPayment` billing details should not be shown to the
+> `stripe.confirmCardPayment` billing details should not be shown to the
 > user since credit card number and other billing details are already
 > sent to Stripe.